 Manuel López Forjas holds a Ph.D. in Hispanic Studies from the Universidad Autónoma de Madrid, where he has been a postdoctoral researcher (2020-2022).
 His specializes on Spanish and Latin American philosophical and cultural thought, literature, and history.

-Armand Bernou is a postdoctoral researcher at Sapienza Università di Roma.
+Armand Bernou was a postdoctoral researcher at Sapienza Università di Roma, Italy.
 His research focuses on understanding the influence of microscopic structures on macroscopic behaviors in mathematical models for physics and biology.
+Armand is now an Associate Professor (Maitre de conférences) at the Université Lyon 1 in France.

 ruben_st_bg_lighter_500x334dpi

 Rubén Seoane is a researcher on condensed matter physics.
 His research objectives are to understand the new physical phenomena emerging at the nanoscale and to design quantum devices for applications.
-Rubén is now a junior group leader at Universidad Autonoma de Madrid.
+Rubén is now a junior group leader, under the prestigious Madrid Talento fellowship, at Universidad Autonoma de Madrid, in Spain.